C-Accel-CRIPT/cript-excel-uploader/docs/index.md

     Create an <b>Access Group</b> inside of the <a href="https://www.criptapp.org/group">CRIPT platform</a>
     <ul>
       <li>
-        A Group is needed because every collection must belong to a Group
+        A Group is needed because every Project must be owned by a Group
       </li>
     </ul>
   </li>